magepeopleteam/bus-booking-manager/readme.txt

 ###  [Pro Version](https://mage-people.com/product/multipurpose-ticket-booking-manager-bus-train-ferry-boat-shuttle/) Plugin Features

-👉 **Passenger Registration Form:** In Pro Version we have passenger registration form where website owner can collect passenger information like name, email phone etc and admin can field as needed.
+👉 **Passenger Registration Form:** In the Pro Version we have a passenger registration form where the website owner can collect passenger information like name, email phone etc and admin can field as needed.

-👉 **Email Notification with PDF:** Website owner can setup email, when any customer place order after payment then customer will get email notification of order confirmation with PDF ticket.
+👉 **Email Notification with PDF:** Website owner can set up email when any customer place order after payment then customer will get email notification of order confirmation with PDF ticket.

 👉 **Passenger list:** Admin can see passenger details of each bus after filter journey date.